-Style is mostly down to personal preference, but there are a couple of rules you should stick to if you want to own your overcoat game.
+Style is mostly down to personal preference but there are a couple of rules you should stick to if you want to own your overcoat game.
 A good all-rounder would be a single-breasted overcoat with a notched lapel – effortlessly sharp, very versatile and smart without looking too try-hard.

 However, if you’re looking to buy for the dead of winter, double-breasted may be a good call.
-Not only is the amount of material across your chest doubled, to keep you warm, but the sewn canvas you tend to get on a well-made, slightly-more formal peak lapel double-breasted overcoat is indicative of a higher level of craftsmanship and build quality.
+Not only is the amount of material across your chest doubled, keeping you warm, but the sewn canvas you tend to get on a well-made, slightly-more formal peak lapel double-breasted overcoat is indicative of a higher level of craftsmanship and build quality.

 How should my overcoat be fitted?